 You may find a variety of tourist spots in the region ranging from temples to forts and wildlife sanctuaries.
 The territory is fast progressing with regards to the tourism industry and infrastructure development.
 It is also the second-biggest economy in the country.

-The state was previously a part of United Provinces.
+Uttar Pradesh was previously a part of United Provinces.
 The region was demarcated and officially recognized by its current name in 1950.
 Lucknow is the capital city.
-Uttarakhand, another Indian state, was carved from UP in 2000.
-UP ranks first in terms of population and population-growth rate and fifth with regards to geographical area.
+Uttarakhand, another Indian state, was carved from Uttar Pradesh in 2000.
+Uttar Pradesh ranks first in terms of population and population-growth rate and fifth with regards to a geographical area.
 The region is divided into 75 districts.
-The state is the second largest economy in the nation.
+The state is the second-largest economy in the nation.

 Geographical factors and climate

 Uttar Pradesh shares one of its boundaries with Nepal.
 The prime rivers here are Ganges, Saraswati, Betwa, Sarayu, Yamuna, and Ghaghara.
 Climatic conditions are quite unstable throughout.
 The temperature fluctuations are considerable and the mercury level can be as low as zero degree Celsius or as high as 50 degree Celsius.